datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 these lessons assume that you want to start analyzing genomic data as soon as possible.
 Given this, there are many valuable pieces of information about R that we simply wont have time to cover.
-Hopefully we will clear the hurdle of giving you just enough knowledge to be dangerous, which can be a high hurdle in R!
-We uggest you look into additional the learning materials in the tip box below.
+Hopefully we will clear the hurdle of giving you just enough knowledge to be dangerous, which can be a high bar in R!
+We suggest you look into additional the learning materials in the tip box below.

 **Here are some R skills we will *not* cover in these lessons**

 - How to create and work with R matrices and R lists
-- How to create and work with loops and conditional statements
+- How to create and work with loops and conditional statements, and the "apply" family of functions (which are super useful, read more [here](https://www.r-bloggers.com/r-tutorial-on-the-apply-family-of-functions/))
-- How to do basic string manipulations (e.g. finding patterns in text using grep)
+- How to do basic string manipulations (e.g. finding patterns in text using grep, replacing text)
 - How to plot using the default R graphic tools (we *will* cover ggplot2)
-- How to use the advanced R statistical functions
+- How to use advanced R statistical functions

 >## Tip: Where to learn more
 > The following are good resources for learning more about R. Some of them
-> can be quite technically, but if you are a regular R user you may ultimately
+> can be quite technical, but if you are a regular R user you may ultimately
-> need some of this technical knowledge.
+> need this technical knowledge.
 > - [R for Beginners](https://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf):
-    By Emmanuel Paradis, great starting point
+    By Emmanuel Paradis and a great starting point
 > - [The R Manuals](https://cran.r-project.org/manuals.html): Maintained by the
     R project
 > - [R contributed documentation](https://cran.r-project.org/other-docs.html):